 Figuring the deduction limit and carryover.
-If you are an employee, a partner, or file Schedule F (Form 1040), use the worksheet near the end of this publication to figure your deduction limit and carryover.
+If you are an employee or a partner, or you file Schedule F (Form 1040), use the worksheet on page 24 to figure your deduction limit and carryover.
 If you file Schedule C (Form 1040), figure your deduction limit and carryover on Form 8829.

 Example.
 You meet the requirements for deducting expenses for the business use of your home.
-You use 20% of your home for this business.
-In 2002, your business expenses and the expenses for the business use of your home are deducted from your gross income in the following order.
+You use 20% of your home for business.
+In 2006, your business expenses and the expenses for the business use of your home are deducted from your gross income in the following order.